beyond-code-github/beyond-code-github.github.io/_posts/2015-11-22-abstractions-repetition-discovery.md

 * SCH-002 - As a teacher, I want to be able to maintain a list of students in my class
 * SCH-003 - As the head teacher, I want to be able to maintain a list of classes we teach

 Edited for brevity, but you get the idea - we need to implement some lists.
-We're working on this as a team so it won't neccesarily be the same pair picking up each story.
+We're working on this as a team so it won't necessarily be the same pair picking up each story.

 First time around, we end up with some markup looking something like this: